 - A solution for larger groups.
 Medium-sized businesses, larger coworking spaces and educational institutions have to manage entire printing landscapes and develop functioning printer networks which alone poses a huge task.
 At the very least, dedicated remote management capabilities with in depth reporting and monitoring is required.
 A self-help portal to reduce the number of callouts in large groups is also vital.

-If inadequate, which alternative to Google Cloud Print on the market can deliver these requirements?
+If inadequate, which Google Cloud Print alternative on the market can deliver these requirements?

-ezeep: A True Enterprise-Grade Alternative to Google Cloud Print
+ezeep: A True Enterprise-Grade Google Cloud Print Alternative

-Printing problems largely disappear with ezeep.
-With ezeep print-infrastructure management is effectively outsourced, consolidating disparate, on-site print management tools.
+With ezeep, print-infrastructure management is effectively outsourced, consolidating many disparate, on-site print management tools into one program.

 With one-time setup and configuration, users, printers and policies can be managed remotely, eliminating the need for internal IT maintenance and individual driver installation, while providing seamless desktop and mobile printing for users.

 All essential features for professionals, like reporting, printer assignment, support and security are comprehensibly covered, making it a great Google Cloud Print alternative for both small and large organizations.

 ezeep’s Cloud Printing Service: Try It Now for Free